 Some of you seem pretty violent.
 What’s with all the author abuse?!

-Our fictional abuse of authors, be it Taco’s gong, Lyle’s book, Ghostcat’s crowbar, etc, are all meant as comedic devices and are not an expression of a desire to see actual violence befall the authors of the fics we riff.
+Our fictional abuse of authors, be it Taco’s gong, Lyle’s cattle prod, Ghostcat’s crowbar, etc., are all meant as comedic devices and are not an expression of a desire to see actual violence befall the authors of the fics we riff.
 Specifically our author abuse is a form of Slapstick Comedy which is really an extension of the Schadenfreude response in humans.
 Our “attacks” here are merely an over-the-top expression meant to entertain rather than threaten or cause harm; in fact, many are aimed at the characters themselves and not the authors.
 We need to stress here that we are not actually violent people.
 Indeed, many of us are pacifists in the real world; however, that does not preclude our using the long standing comic device of slapstick in order to both punch up the humor of our riffs (pun may or may not be intended…), and add emphasis to points we feel are particularly important.
 We do not condone assaulting anyone, let alone based on the sole merit (or lack thereof) of their writing.

 So… how can I get in on this?